Fish are getting hooked on meth and it's messing with their brains

-You're probably aware that household chemicals, medicines and prescription drugs can work their way through wastewater treatment facilities to contaminate rivers and streams, but the problem isn't limited to legal substances.
-New research shows that illicit methamphetamines in the wild can wind up in the brains of fish, passing one of human society's ills further down the food chain.
+You probably know that household chemicals, medicines and prescription drugs can work their way through wastewater treatment facilities to contaminate rivers and streams, but the problem isn't limited to legal substances.
+New research shows illicit methamphetamines can wind up in the brains of fish, passing one of human society's ills further down the food chain.

 "Drug addiction in wild fish could represent another example of unexpected pressure on species living in urban environments," said Pavel Horký from the Czech University of Life Sciences in Prague, in a statement.